Generic Name: Tetrastarch (TET ra starch)

 Brand Name: Voluven

-- This medicine may raise the chance of death and very bad kidney problems in patients who are very ill or who have a very bad blood infection.
-This medicine must not be used in these patients.
-Talk with the doctor.
+- This medicine may raise the risk of severe kidney problems and death in people who are very ill or who have a severe blood infection.
+This drug must not be used in these people.

 Uses of Voluven: